mongodb/mongodb-enterprise-kubernetes/README.md

 This section describes how to create the Ops Manager object in Kubernetes.
 Note, that this requires all the CRDs and the Operator application to be installed as described above.

-*Disclaimer: this is an early release of Ops Manager - so it's not recommended to use it in production*
+*Disclaimer: this is a Beta release of Ops Manager - so it's not recommended to use it in production*

 ### Create Admin Credentials Secret ###